 Feeding strategy

-The effect is explained by an increase in blood glucose which initiates higher insulin production, initiating an increase of blood plasma oestradiol which stimulates the production of eggs.
-Moreover, the increased protein intake elevates the level of luteinizing hormone (plasma LH), which contributes to better ovulation.
+The effect is explained by an increase in blood glucose which initiates higher insulin and IGF-1 production, initiating an increase of blood plasma oestradiol which stimulates the production of eggs.
+Moreover, the increased energy and protein stimulates the follicle stimulating hormone (FSH) responsible for early follicle maturation, and the level of luteinizing hormone (plasma LH), which contributes to the final follicle development and thus to increased ovulation rate.

-The sows should be fed at least twice a day.
-An ad libitum or close to ad libitum feeding can be used.
+The sows should be fed at least twice a day to obtain several peaks in insulin.
+An ad libitum or close to ad libitum feeding is not recommended, and if used, it will result in lower peaks in blood sugar and hence insulin peaks.

 Keep an eye on the feeding system and adjust to the recommended feeding levels.